 Stock up on purple shampoo

-Your blonde friends all use it to counteract inevitable brassiness; and, as it turns out, silver haired people should use it, too.
+Your blonde friends all use it to counteract inevitable brassiness; and, as it turns out, silver-haired folks should use it, too.
 “Purple shampoo is very important because silver fades extremely fast,” Mesquit notes.
 “Using purple shampoo will help refresh some of those cool tones that are lost and keep the hair looking icy.”
-His choice: Wella Professionals Invigo Blonde Recharge Color Refreshing Shampoo Cool Blonde.
+His choice: Wella Professionals Invigo Blonde Recharge Color Refreshing Shampoo Cool Blonde ($17).
 Shop more purple shampoo options here.

 The week after bleaching your hair, you need to commit to deep conditioning your hair every day.
 Yes, daily.
 This will help keep your hair hydrated, and looking and feeling healthy.
 We're big fans of Briogeo Don't Despair, Repair!
 Deep Conditioning Mask ($38), that's designed to infuse your hair with moisture and strengthen your strands.